Asymptotics of spherical dynamos exhibiting a small-scale MAC balance: Results

 The buoyancy force is plotted in figure \ref{F:buoyancy}(a) and the buoyancy force rescaled according to the QG prediction is shown in figure \ref{F:buoyancy}(b).
 While the non-magnetic cases are described well by this scaling, the dynamo cases show a systematic deviation away from this scaling as the Ekman number is reduced.
 In particular, the dynamo cases follow a stronger scaling closer to $O(Ek^{-4/3})$, as shown in figure \ref{F:buoyancy}(c).
 This scaling implies that the buoyancy force enters at the same asymptotic order as the Coriolis force for the dynamo cases.
 We test this scaling in figure \ref{F:buoyancy}(d), where we plot the ratio of the buoyancy force to the Coriolis force.
 For the non-magnetic cases, this ratio gets smaller as the Ekman number is decreased, as would be expected for a QG scaling.
 However, the dynamo cases reach a state where the buoyancy force is approximately half as large as the Coriolis force for all Ekman numbers presented here, indicating that the buoyancy force indeed follows the same scaling as the Coriolis force.
 As previously mentioned, this balance in the dynamos leads to a Reynolds number scaling that is diffusion-free and agrees with the scaling shown in figure \ref{F:Rec}(d).
 This behaviour is very different from the non-magnetic cases, where the buoyancy force is asymptotically smaller than the Coriolis force.
 The cause for this difference in scaling between the dynamo and non-magnetic cases can be explained from a balance between the power generated through buoyancy and dissipation, which will be explored further in the next section.

 The rescaled Lorentz force is shown in figure \ref{F:lorentz}(a), where an empirical scaling of $O(Ek^{-3/2})$ has been used to collapse the data.
 The ratio of the Lorentz force to the Coriolis force is shown in figure \ref{F:lorentz}(b), where it can be seen that this ratio increases with decreasing $Ek$.
 However, note that while the Lorentz force is scaling more strongly with Ekman number than the Coriolis force, the Coriolis force is larger than the Lorentz force for most of the cases.
-This observation suggests that as the Ekman number becomes smaller there is either a change in scaling, or that the Lorentz force would become larger than the Coriolis force.
 It is important to recall that $Pm$ is constant in these cases; as shown in figure \ref{F:Pm_dependence}, the strength of the Lorentz force depends strongly on $Pm$.
 We also note that this scaling of the Lorentz force together with the scaling of the length scale of the Lorentz force of $O(Ek^{1/6})$ (shown later) implies that the magnetic field scales as $O(Ek^{-1/6})$, which is different than the order one scaling proposed in \cite{mC21}.
 A plot of the rms of the fluctuating magnetic field is provided in figure \ref{F:lorentz}(c), and the corresponding rescaled data is given in figure \ref{F:lorentz}(d).